+Every year since 1934, the Detroit Lions have taken the field for a Thanksgiving game, no matter how bad their record has been.
 It all goes back to when the Lions were still a fairly young franchise.
-The team started in 1929 in Portsmouth, Ohio, as the Spartans.
+The team was founded in 1929 in Portsmouth, Ohio, as the Spartans.
 Portsmouth, while surely a lovely town, wasn’t quite big enough to support a pro team in the young NFL.
-Detroit radio station owner George A. Richards bought the Spartans and moved the team to Detroit in 1934.
+So Detroit radio station owner George A. Richards bought the Spartans and moved the team to Detroit in 1934.

-How 'Bout Them Cowboys?
+How ’bout them Cowboys?

 The Cowboys, too, jumped on the opportunity to play on Thanksgiving as an extra little bump for their popularity.
 When the chance to take the field on Thanksgiving arose in 1966, it might not have been a huge benefit for the Cowboys.
-Sure, the Lions had filled their stadium for their Thanksgiving games, but that was no reassurance that Texans would warm to holiday football so quickly.
+Sure, the Lions had filled their stadium for their Thanksgiving games, but that was no assurance that Texans would warm to holiday football so quickly.

-Schramm saw the Thanksgiving Day game as a great way to get the team some national publicity even as it struggled under young head coach Tom Landry.
+Schramm saw the Thanksgiving Day game as a great way to get the team some national publicity, even as they struggled under young head coach Tom Landry.
 Schramm signed the Cowboys up for the game even though the NFL was worried that the fans might just not show up—the league guaranteed the team a certain gate revenue in case nobody bought tickets.
-But the fans showed up in droves, and the team broke its attendance record as 80,259 crammed into the Cotton Bowl.
+But the fans showed up in droves, and the team broke its attendance record as 80,259 fans crammed into the Cotton Bowl.
 The Cowboys beat the Cleveland Browns 26-14 that day, and a second Thanksgiving pigskin tradition caught hold.
 Since 1966, the Cowboys have missed having Thanksgiving games only twice.